openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/common_inference_pipeline.md

 @endsphinxtabset

-### 1.1 (Optional) Load extensions
+### 1.1 (Optional) Load Extensions

 To load a model with custom operations, you need to add extensions for these operations.
-We highly recommend using [OpenVINO Extensibility API](../../Extensibility_UG/Intro.md) to write extensions, but if you already have old extensions you can also load them to the new OpenVINO™ Runtime:
+It is highly recommended to use [OpenVINO Extensibility API](../../Extensibility_UG/Intro.md) to write extensions.
+However, you can also load the old extensions to the new OpenVINO™ Runtime:

 Inference Engine API: